-Objective 1: An excellent landlord To provide safe, clean and well-maintained buildings and to support stable tenancies Initiative 2: Provide clean and well-maintained buildings and units Action C: Support tenant accessibility needs in buildings and units Ongoing Ongoing data collection and analysis Work with R-PATH to effectively deliver recommendations Assist tenants through the process of the application Time-limited/Projects Expected Completion Hire an intake specialist (accessibility) Q2 2023 (completed) Action D: Provide timely response to maintenance requests Ongoing Ongoing data collection and analysis Continue to meet the standard response to maintenance requests.
-To provide TCHC with regular reports for vendors that are under-delivering Time-limited/Projects Expected Completion Determine response time for urgent vs regular requests Q3 2023 (completed) Building Maintenance Service Standard QIP Q4 2025
+Objective 1: An excellent landlord To provide safe, clean and well-maintained buildings and to suppo ort stable tenancies Initiative 2: Provide clean and well-maintained buildings and units Action C: Support tenant accessibility needs in buildings and units Ongoing Ongoing data collection and analysis Work with R-PATH to effectively deliver recommendations Assist tenants through the process of the application Time-limited/Projects Expected Completion Hire an intake specialist (accessibility) Q2 2023 (completed) Action D: Provide timely response to maintenance requests Ongoing Ongoing data collection and analysis Continue to meet the standard response to maintenance requests.
+To provide TCHC with regular reports for vendors that are under-delivering Time-limited/Projects Expected Completion Determine response time for urgent vs regular requests Q3-2023 (completed)

+• Building Maintenance Service Standard QIP

-Objective 1: An excellent land llord To provide safe, clean and well-maintained buildings an d to support stable tenancies Initiative 2: Provide clean and well-maintained buildings and units Action E: Provide high standards of cleanliness in a and around buildings Ongoing Regular building cleaning according to the schedule Use HoMES clean building inspection quarterly and follow up on findings.
-Quarterly reporting for all actions Time-limited/Projects Expected Completion Action F: Prepare empty units for new i tenants Ongoing Continue to meet 60-day turnaround target timeframe as established with the City Provide quarterly reports to QTEC Action G: Work with TCHC to set priorities for capital investments a and communicate with tenants about these plans Ongoing Provide quarterly reports to QTEC Capital plan will be part of building presentations to tenants Time-limited/Projects Expected Completion Establish an annual capital plan with TCHC Q3 2023(completed)/Q3 2024 (completed)/ Q3 202
+Objective 1: An excellent landlord To provide safe, clean and well-maintained buildings and to support stable tenancies Initiative 2: Provide clean and well-maintained buildings and units Action E: Provide high standards of cleanliness in and around buildings Ongoing Regular building cleaning according to the schedule Use HoMES clean building inspection quarterly and follow up on findings.
+Quarterly reporting for all actions Time-limited/Projects Expected Completion Action F: Prepare empty units for new tenants Ongoing Continue to meet 60-day turnaround target timeframe as established with the City Provide quarterly reports to QTEC Action G: Work with TCHC to set priorities for capital investments and communicate with tenants about these plans Ongoing Provide quarterly reports to QTEC Capital plan will be part of building presentations to tenants

+• Establish an annual capital plan with TCHC

+Q3 2023(completed)/Q3 2024 (completed)/Q3 2025

-Objective 1: An excellent landlord To provide safe, clean and well-maintained buildings and to support stat le tenancies Initiative 3: Work with tenants to support stable tenancies Action A: Support tenants to understand their rights and responsibilities in t heir lease Ongoing Collaborate with staff to review and make recommendations to streamline the leasing process • Train frontline staff to respond to typical questions (e.g. via Resource Centre, Welcome Package, etc.) Time-limited/Projects Expected Completion New leasing package and orientation for tenants -Q4-2024(completed) Improve safe channels for tenants to express concerns about interactions with staff via the updated Tenant Complaint Process.
-Q2 2024 (completed) Action B: Help tenants to meet the requirements for ongoing rent-geared-to-income (RGI) eligibility Ongoing Ongoing education for tenants on RGI requirements Time-limited/Projects Expected Completion Expected Completion Q2 2024 (completed) Time-limited/Projects · · Time-limited/Projects Enhanced RGI training for staff to be added to the TSHC training plan · · Time-limited/Projects Enhanced RGI training for staff to be added to the TSHC training plan Action C: Reduce incidents of cluttering or hoarding · · Time-limited/Projects Enhanced RGI training for staff to be added to the TSHC training plan Action C: Reduce incidents of cluttering or hoarding Ongoing · · Time-limited/Projects • Enhanced RGI training for staff to be added to the TSHC training plan Action C: Reduce incidents of cluttering or hoarding Ongoing • Support the complex tenants and the community • Manage a complex tenancy team to support complex tenants • Develop a tracking sheet for touch points for complex tenancies · · Time-limited/Projects • Enhanced RGI training for staff to be added to the TSHC training plan Action C: Reduce incidents of cluttering or hoarding Ongoing • Support the complex tenants and the community • Manage a complex tenancy team to support complex tenants · ·
+Objective 1: An excellent landlord To provide safe, clean and well-maintained buildings and to support stable tenancies Initiative 3: Work with tenants to support stable tenancies Action A: Support tenants to understand their rights and responsibilities in their lease Ongoing Collaborate with staff to review and make recommendations to streamline the leasing process Train frontline staff to respond to typical questions (e.g. via Resource Centre, Welcome Package, etc.) Time-limited/Projects Expected Completion New leasing package and orientation for tenants -Q4-2024(completed) • Improve safe channels for tenants to express concerns about interactions with staff via the updated Tenant Complaint Process.
+Q2 2024 (completed) Action B: Help tenants to meet the requirements for ongoing rent-geared-to-income (RGI) eligibility Ongoing Ongoing education for tenants on RGI requirements Time-limited/Projects Expected Completion • Enhanced RGI training for staff to be added to the TSHC training plan Q2 2024 (completed) Action C: Reduce incidents of cluttering or hoarding Ongoing Support the complex tenants and the community Manage a complex tenancy team to support complex tenants Develop a tracking sheet for touch points for complex tenancies Referral from regional teams and SSHA Time-limited/Projects Expected Completion

-Objective 1: An excellent landlord To provide safe, clean and well-maintained buildings and to support sta ble tenancies Initiative 3: Work with tenants to support stable tenancies Action D: Work with tenants to prevent evictions for arrears or other reasons Ongoing Work with tenants to resolve arrears Referral to OCHE for unresolved arrears Time-limited/Projects Expected Completion Partner with OCHE to analyze data related to unresolved arrears and reduce underlying factors that lead to legal action Q2 2024 (completed)
+To provide safe, clean and well-maintained buildings and to support stable tenancies

+Initiative 3: Work with tenants to support stable tenancies

+Action D: Work with tenants to prevent evictions for arrears or other reasons

+- Work with tenants to resolve arrears - Referral to OCHE for unresolved arrears

+Time-limited/Projects Expected Completion

+Partner with OCHE to analyze data related to unresolved arrears and reduce underlying factors that lead to legal Q2 2024 (completed)

+action